Coursework "City and the State"

-The scope of this project is limited to what has been provided in the assignments.
+The scope of this coursework is limited to what has been provided in the assignments.
 Then, the assignments ranging from those in set 1 through 3 will be completed.
 These are different assignments, which aim at answering fundamental problems that are faced in project management.
 These relate to both regular project management as well as to software engineering.
 The scope of the software engineering is wide and includes software project quality and management.
 This involves the management of time, cost, and quality.
 Then, there is also the fundamental need to manage any change notifications that keep coming up during the project processing.

 The scope of this project will not go outside of what is given in different assignments.
 Rather, the scope of the project will be limited to completing each and every assignment and in time with the acceptable level of quality.
 This will comprise completing all of the mandatory and elective assignments given in each assignment set.
 Then, a total of 10 assignments will be completed, which will comprise both mandatory and elective assignments.